DONATE

 Dua for Laylatul Qadr

-What To Do On Laylatul Qadr
+What to do on Laylatul Qadr

 Since Laylatul Qadr brings rewards equivalent to a lifetime of worship, it’s a powerful time to engage in acts of devotion and charity.
 Here are ways to make the most of this night and the last ten days:

-• Increase Dhikr and Qur’an Recitation: Deepen your connection with Allah (SWT) through the remembrance of Him and by reading the Qur’an.
+• Increase Dhikr and Quran Recitation: Deepen your connection with Allah (SWT) through the remembrance of Him and by reading the Quran.

-• Perform Additional Prayers: In addition to obligatory prayers, offer voluntary (nafl) prayers to seek closeness to Allah.
+• Perform Additional Prayers: In addition to obligatory prayers, offer voluntary (Nafl) prayers to seek closeness to Allah.

 • Seek Knowledge: Take time to learn about Laylatul Qadr, its significance, and other aspects of Islam.
 Gaining knowledge is a form of worship in itself.

-• Observe I’tikaf: Spend the last ten nights of Ramadan in seclusion, focusing solely on worship and self-reflection.
+• Observe Itikaf: Spend the last ten nights of Ramadan in seclusion, focusing solely on worship and self-reflection.

 The Importance of Charity on Laylatul Qadr

 The last ten nights of Ramadan offer a beautiful opportunity for giving.
 Contributing to charity, especially on Laylatul Qadr, is a way to seek immense reward and to support those in need.
-As Prophet Muhammad (PBUH) advised, “Do not show lethargy or negligence in giving alms and charity till your last breath” (Bukhari and Muslim).
+As Prophet Muhammad (PBUH) advised, “Do not show lethargy or negligence in giving alms and charity till your last breath” [Bukhari and Muslim].